openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).

-At its core, this specification is credential format agnostic and allows implementers to leverage specific capabilities of credential formats of their choice.
-Multiple credential formats can be used within the same transaction.
+At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
+Multiple Credential formats can be used within the same transaction.

 The specification achieves this by defining

-- extension points in the different endpoints (issuer initiated issuance, metadata, authorization, credential issuance) to add format specific parameters or claims
+- Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Issuance Initiation Request, Authorization Request, Credential Request and Batch Credential Request,
-- credential format identifiers to designate the profile to be applied in the respective place.
+- Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
+This set of Credential format specific set of parameters and claims is referred to as a Credential Format Profile in this specification.

-This specification defines profiles for W3C Verifiable Credentials and ISO/IEC 18013-5 mDL in (#format_profiles).
-Other specifications or deployments can defines their own profiles using this extensibility model.
+This specification defines Credential Format Profiles for W3C Verifiable Credentials defined in [@VC_DATA] and ISO/IEC 18013-5 mDL defined in [@ISO.18013-5] in (#format_profiles).
+Other specifications or deployments can define their own Credential Format Profiles using above-mentioned extensibility points.

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: